 A list of MDT professionals could include the following:

-Nurse Assessors, Social Care Practitioners, Physiotherapists, Occupational Therapist, Ward Nurses, Dieticians/Nutritionist, GPs/Consultants/Other Medical Practitioners, Community Psychiatric Nurses, Police, Care Home/Support Provider Staff, Community Nurses, Specialist Nurses, Community Matrons and Discharge Nurses
+Nurse Assessors, Social Care Practitioners, Physiotherapists, Occupational Therapist, Ward Nurses, Dieticians/Nutritionist, GPs/Consultants/Other Medical Practitioners, Community Psychiatric Nurses, Police, Care Home/Support Provider Staff, Community Nurses, Specialist Nurses, Community Matrons and Discharge Nurses.

 MDT In Person vs Virtual

 MDTs in their current format necessitate face-to-face contact between multiple clinical teams, they have the potential to act as potent accelerators of viral transmission.
 This created an urgent need to increase remote working across the health and care system.
-Teams are enabled to set Virtual MDTs using MS Teams which has given NHS staff a secure tool for instant messaging, video conferencing, sharing clinical information, images, and more
+Teams are enabled to set Virtual MDTs using MS Teams which has given NHS staff a secure tool for instant messaging, video conferencing, sharing clinical information, images, and more.

 In an MDT, only information that is relevant and necessary for the patient or service user’s care will be shared.